DoSomething/contentful-prototype/docs/development/developer-onboarding.md

 ### Preview API

 For you local development environment, it may be helpful to use the **Content Preview API - access token** instead of the **Content Delivery API - access token**, so you can access unpublished, or "draft mode" work from Contentful.
-If you choose to do so, be sure to set the `CONTENTFUL_USE_PREVIEW_API` to `true` in your `.env` file.
+If you choose to do so, be sure to set the `CONTENTFUL_USE_PREVIEW_API` to `true` in your `.env` file, so that the Contentful configuration knows to access preview content.

 ### Contentful Caching